IfChyy/Sunset/README.md

 # Sunset

-Sunset is an app which shows a sun and its reflection, and on clicked the sun goes down or up again.
+Sunset is an app which shows a sun and its reflection, and on clicked the sun goes down or up again, crated from the book Big Nerd Ranch Guide Android Edition.

-The idea behind this app wa to learn animations.
+This app helped me better understand different android animations, and how to chain couple of them together.